MobileNativeFoundation/rules_xcodeproj/docs/usage.md

 The `rules_xcodeproj_swiftuipreviews` config is used when Xcode performs a SwiftUI Preview build.

-You shouldn't need to adjust this config.
+You shouldn’t need to adjust this config.
 The default config applies the needed build adjusting flags.

 ## Project-level configs